The 10K sits in a sweet spot that few other race distances can match.

 Think of these modalities as “prehab” practices, bulletproofing your body to reduce the risk of running injuries.

-Strength training 2 to 3 times per week with total-body workouts is one of the most effective things you can add to your running workouts to help you run faster and hit a 10k PR.
+Strength training two times per week with total-body workouts is one of the most effective ways to improve your running speed and hit a 10K PR.

-Examples of good strength training exercises for runners include squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, rows, bridges, hamstring curls, calf raises, lateral lunges, side steps or clam shells, and other core exercises.
+Good strength-training exercises for runners include squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, rows, bridges, hamstring curls, calf raises, lateral lunges, side steps, clam shells, and other core exercises.

 #14: Live Like an Athlete